 Tuesday Tips: Wharton MBA Essay Tips 2022-2023

 The Wharton School seeks to understand who you are and what motivates you in this set of essays.
-Above all, Wharton values diversity and teamwork.
-Wharton seeks a class that will work well with each other and wants to admit passionate learners.
-SBC’s Wharton MBA Essay tips will help you prepare your best possible application package.
+The SBC consultant team includes former Admissions Officers from the Wharton School, who shared that the program looks for solid applicants across all dimensions with an emphasis on strong performance in GMAT and professional experience.
+SBC consultant Anthony, a former Wharton MBA Admissions Officer, notes that Wharton is looking for an “exceptional career trajectory and demonstrated leadership, teamwork, and interpersonal skills.”
+Above all, Wharton seeks a class that will work well with each other and wants to admit passionate learners.
+SBC’s Wharton MBA essay tips will help you prepare your best possible application package.

 You can get to know the Wharton community through networking and reading.
 Wharton has a specific culture, and learning more about it will pay off in your application.
-Resources on the Wharton website, such as Wharton Stories, are also a great start.
+Resources on the Wharton website, such as Wharton Stories, are a great place to start.
+Sample Wharton essays from successful SBC admits are also highly instructive to applicants.

 Essay 1: How do you plan to use the Wharton MBA program to help you achieve your future professional goals?
 You might consider your past experience, short and long-term goals, and resources available at Wharton.
 (500 words)